 While I do follow a 85% healthy/15% indulgence diet on a day-to-day basis, one week prior to travelling, I step it up 99% healthy.
 This is in preparation to all the inevitable YOLO eating habits that will occur on vacation (gelato errday in Italy, natas errday in Portugal… I’m very fond of sweets!)
 I’ll follow the same 99% healthy diet one week after my return then bring it back to the 85%/15% ratio.

-Once it’s all mixed up, I spread it on a glass dish, lightly drizzle some honey on and then bake it for 30 minutes at 350F.
 Having these on hands prevents me from purchasing stale egg sandwiches (I can’t deal with white soggy bread) at the airport and make great mid-day snacks while sightseeing.

 With its closed space and lack of air circulation, airplanes are just big old bags of germs waiting to spread.
 As soon as one person is sick and coughing, you’re practically toast.
 Therefore, the morning of my flight, I usually take 1000mg of Vitamin C to help boost my immune system.
 I am also a freak about hand hygiene.

 While this is a no-brainer, it has taken me forever to adopt: drink plenty of water on board as airplanes dehydrate you.

 I have tiny bladder.
 I need to pee every.single.freaking.hour.